 How long does divorce mediation take and what are the costs?

 It is estimated, the average mediated case costs $3000 and was settled in 90 days.
 In contrast, the average litigated case in the courts cost $15,000 and took 18 months to settle.
 Keep in mind, the litigated cases led to more spite and frustration between the divorcing couples, usually leading to a lose/lose situation for both.
 Not many people walk away from a litigated divorce feeling satisfied.
 On the other hand, couples who went through mediation felt satisfied with the agreements they had reached and both walked away feeling that they had gotten what they had wanted.
-Who would you rather have decide what happens with your children and assets after a divorce, you during mediation or attorneys and judges during a divorce in the courts?
-Who knows more about you, lawyers, judges or you?
+Who would you rather have decide what happens with your children and assets after a divorce?
+You during mediation or lawyers and judges during a divorce in the courts?
 Why have people who know nothing about you tell you how you are going to live the rest of your life.

 Also, divorce in the court system is in the public domain.
 Anybody can sit in court and hear the specifics of your divorce.
 On the other hand, mediation is confidential, private and conducted behind closed doors.
 In mediation, there are no lawyers putting up walls between you and your spouse.
 Mediation is about working together, doing things in the best interests of your children and focusing on being able to be parents for your children for years to come.
 Unfortunately, divorce in the court system is designed to put up that wall and limit communication, which inevitably leads to many post-divorce problems and many more hours and thousands of dollars in court.